Project Phase Understanding its Nuances

 • The closure of a phase ends with some form of transfer or hand-off of the work product produced as the phase deliverable.

-How Project Phase Links With Project Life cycle?
+How Project Phase Links With Project Life Cycle?

 • Starting the project (Initiating)